HOW TO OBTAIN A LEARNER’S LICENCE

 - The applicant shall have attained the age of 16 years in case of Motor Cycle without Gear.

-- The consent/declaration of the parents shall be given before the licencing authority.
+- The consent/declaration of the parents shall be given before the licensing authority.

 b.
 AGE 18 YEARS AND ABOVE